KrzysztofDK/4.End-to-End-Sales-Analysis-Forecasting-System-for-E-Commerce/README.md

 - parameters for cleaning avaible in the configs/data_cleaning_config.yaml file

 3. **Preparing data for the dashboard using SQL**
-- avaible in the SQL location
+- avaible in the SQL/ location

 4. **Preparing a dashboard using Power BI (Star Schema)**
 - avaible in the reports/dashboard.pbix or dashboard.pdf files

-5. **Customer classification (ANN Keras)** (in progress)
+5. **Customer classification (ANN Keras
+XGBoost will probably give a better result, but the project is for demonstration purposes only)** (in progress)
 - Whether a new customer will make a second purchase within 90 days of their first transaction or not (binary).
-- (XGBoost will probably give a better result, but the project is for demonstration purposes only)
+- SQL code avaible in SQL/customer_classification_features.sql

 6. **Sentiment analysis**